Imagining Alternatives

 Portland’s Opportunity.

-The current ownership plans to demolish the entire mall to make way for a mixture of housing, commercial developments, green space and new throughways.
-While this sounds pleasing enough, it will overwrite part of Portland’s history completely, and be a missed opportunity to continue reinventing a historic shopping center.
+The current ownership plans to demolish the entire mall to make way for a mixture of housing, commercial developments, “green space” and new throughways.
+While this sounds pleasing enough, there are no committed buyers or developers to do the building, and even if there were, it would completely overwrite Portland’s history, authentic present-day culture, and useful infrastructure—as well as be a missed opportunity to show environmental leadership and ingenuity in reinventing a historic shopping center.

 Urban Renaissance Group’s Conceptual Site Plan